Abhishekyadav7987/Mail-Status-Tracker/README.md

 4.**Run the application**:
    npm start
 ## Usage:
-Sign up or log in to your Mailsbe account.
+Sign up or log in to your Mail Status Tracker account.
-Send an email using the Mailsbe platform, which will embed a tracking pixel in the email.
+Send an email using the Mail Status Tracker platform, which will embed a tracking pixel in the email.
 Monitor the status of your sent emails on the dashboard.
 You will see whether the email has been read and the time it was read.